How Mileage Shapes Your Insurance Risk Profile

 What happens if I underreport my mileage on my insurance policy?

-Underreporting your mileage to get a cheaper premium is considered misrepresentation — a form of insurance fraud — and can have serious consequences at both the federal and state level.
-If your insurer discovers the discrepancy through odometer checks, telematics data, maintenance records, or DMV databases, they may reduce or deny your claim payout and can cancel or non-renew your policy.
-Fraud-related mileage losses cost the industry an estimated $35.1 billion annually, which is one reason insurers have invested heavily in AI-powered detection tools.
+Underreporting your mileage to get a cheaper premium is considered misrepresentation — a form of insurance fraud — and can have serious consequences.
+If your insurer discovers the discrepancy through odometer checks, connected-car APIs, telematics data, maintenance records, or DMV databases, they may reduce or deny your claim payout and can cancel or non-renew your policy.
+In 2025–2026, tools like Verisk MileageConfirm and Smartcar API pull live odometer data directly from your vehicle, making it harder than ever to misreport mileage without detection.
 Always provide your best honest estimate of annual mileage and update your insurer if your driving habits change significantly.